 Blended Organizations are the Future

 Growth in outsourcing is a rising trend.
 Demand for virtual talent is increasing because it works for most business owners and many employees, and it is simply a profitable practice.
-You can adopt it in your own business – schedule your Double My Business Strategy Session now to learn exactly how!
+You can adapt it in your own business – schedule your Double My Business Strategy Session now to learn exactly how!

 Which corporations already have a blended model?
 You’d be surprised.
 These top-performing US companies have blended organizations:

-Many leaders today are presented with everyday challenges in attempt to foster a positive environment for both internal and virtual employees.
+Many leaders today are presented with everyday challenges in an attempt to foster a positive environment for both internal and virtual employees.